Mid-Career Fellowship Program

 - Consult with distinguished scholars in a variety of fields

 - Study with other community college instructors also interested in furthering their knowledge of their discipline

 - Become part of a unique academic community

-Fellows take one or two courses in their own or related disciplines for a letter grade, Pass/Fail or as an audit throughout the academic year.
-In addition, they may attend informally (without credit) any additional courses for which they have the time and to which they are admitted by the instructor.
+Fellows may take one or two courses per semester in their own or related disciplines for a letter grade, Pass/Fail or as an audit throughout the academic year.
+In addition, they may attend, informally, any additional courses for which they have the time and to which they are admitted by the instructor.
 Certain courses are restricted and not open to enrollment by fellows, including Writing Seminars, Freshman Seminars, introductory language classes and any course that requires application for admission.
-Transcripts indicating the course grade(s) earned during the fellowship are prepared by the Princeton Registrar.
+Transcripts indicating the course grade(s) earned during the fellowship are prepared upon request by the Princeton Registrar.